Tony Marston's Blog About software development, PHP and OOP

 Decoupling is important because it makes the code easier to understand and maintain.

 In this article I will attempt to explain why this statement is factually incorrect and that anyone who believes it is deluding themselves.
-Decoupling is a bad idea as a completely decoupled system will not work.
+The term "decoupling" means the removal of "coupling", but instead it is being used, incorrectly, to describe the act of "separation" as described in the principle known as Separation of Concerns (SoC).
+Decoupling, which involves the removal of coupling, is a bad idea as a completely decoupled system will not work.
 Instead the programmer should aim for loose coupling which has the following effect:

 Low/loose coupling is often thought to be a sign of a well-structured computer system and a good design, and when combined with high cohesion, supports the general goals of high readability and maintainability.